iAmRishijha/Automated-Home-Security-Camera/README.md

-# Automated Security Camera with Face Recognition
+# Automated Home Security Camera with Face Recognition

 ## Introduction
 This Python script is designed to create a simple automated security camera system with face recognition capabilities.
 The system captures live video from a camera, detects faces in the frames, and compares them to a preloaded set of known faces.
 If an unknown face is detected, it sends an email alert to the owner.